Continuous production

 Continuous production is a flow production method used to manufacture, produce, or process materials without interruption.
 Continuous production is called a continuous process or a continuous flow process because the materials, either dry bulk or fluids that are being processed are continuously in motion, undergoing chemical reactions or subject to mechanical or heat treatment.
-Continuous processing is contrasted with batch production.
+Continuous processing is contrasted with discrete production.

 Continuous usually means operating 24 hours per day, seven days per week with infrequent maintenance shutdowns, such as semi-annual or annual.
 Some chemical plants can operate for more than one to two years without a shutdown.
 Blast furnaces can run from four to ten years without stopping.